 Renal vascular pedicle injury

 Renal vascular pedicle injury is a severe form of renal trauma, which if not recognized and treated expediently with lead to the loss of the kidney.
 Radiographic features CT Contrast enhanced CT is the Imaging modality of choice.
 On CT it is recognized as a non-enhaning kidney.
 Perirenal he...

-An intracerebral hemorrhage, or intraparenchymal cerebral hemorrhage, is a subset of an intracranial hemorrhage.
-This can encompass a number of entities that share the acute accumulation of blood in the parenchyma of the brain.
-The etiology, epidemiology, treatment and prognosis vary widely depe...
+An intracerebral hemorrhage, or intraparenchymal cerebral hemorrhage, is a subset of an intracranial hemorrhage and encompasses a number of entities that have in common the acute accumulation of blood within the parenchyma of the brain.
+The etiology, epidemiology, treatment and prognosis vary wi...

 A perforated appendix is one of the complications of acute appendicitis.
 When appendicitis is left untreated, necrosis (gangrene) of the appendiceal wall can occur and progress to a focal rupture.
 Epidemiology Perforation of the appendix is more common with advanced age, due to an increased fr...